-- a) a rider should never hit a horse more than three times in a row; - b) whether the number of hits was reasonable and necessary, taking into account the horse's experience; - whether the horse was continuing to respond; - d) the degree of force that was used; the more times a horse has been hit the stricter will be the view taken over the degree of force which is reasonable. - iv) Using spurs excessively or persistently

-When examining these cases, the Riding Director will consider the same relevant factors listed on number iii) above (hitting horses with excessive frequency).
+- a) a rider should never hit a horse more than three times in a row; - b) whether the number of hits was reasonable and necessary, taking into account the horse's experience; - c) whether the horse was continuing to respond; - the degree of force that was used; the more times a horse has been hit the stricter will be the view taken over the degree of force which is reasonable. - iv) Using spurs excessively or persistently When examining these cases, the Riding Director will consider the same relevant factors listed on number iii) above (hitting horses with excessive frequency). - 2.8.5 Spurs

-2.8.5 Spurs

-- The maximum length of the shank of a spur is 30 mm measured from the outside of the curved part.
-No spurs with rowels, movable wheels, sharp or cutting edges are allowed. - ii) When the pentathlete is on horseback the spurs shall always point downwards.
+2.8.6 Control of Whip and Spurs 2.8.7 Use of Unauthorised Whip and Spurs i) The maximum length of the shank of a spur is 30 mm measured from the outside of the curved part.
+No spurs with rowels, movable wheels, sharp or cutting edges are allowed. ii) When the pentathlete is on horseback the spurs shall always point downwards.